adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 If you change your software's internal implementation, your tests should not break as long as the change is not observable by users.
-Therefore, per the _black-box testing principle_, most of the time you should test your code through its public interfaces.
+Therefore, per the _black-box testing principle_, most of the time you should out your code through its public interfaces.

-If you still find yourself needing to test internal implementation code, consider if there's a better design that wouldn't require you to do so.
-If you absolutely have to test non-public interface code though, you can.
+If you still find yourself needing to out internal implementation code, consider if there's a better design that wouldn't require you to do so.
+If you absolutely have to out non-public interface code though, you can.
 There are two cases to consider:

   * Static functions (_not_ the same as static member functions!) or unnamed namespaces, and